 4: It is observed that a probabilistic treatment of suffering is especially disrespectful from an individual perspective.
 Try telling someone who is experiencing terrible suffering or terrible (physical) pain that they are the only person who is going through it all over the world, or that they are part of a proportionally small group of the population.
 See if such information has in any way alleviated their suffering or their pain.
 Obviously not; from the perspective of the sufferer, whether the whole world is in the same condition or in a diametrically opposed condition is irrelevant to the degree of intensity of their pain or suffering.
 And this is precisely the position that a new being can be in, namely, the position of an intense sufferer.
 What if this happens?
 If they are in this position, will they be told that this was unlikely to occur?
 That there was such a small chance?
 Is this going to help them in any way, when they are already in existence?
 Not at all.
 This type of probabilistic information is only useful for governors to advertise their supposed deeds and for people (disrespectful of human suffering) who feel well by thinking that extreme suffering only applies to a small percentage of people.
 This kind of information can be useful from the government perspective, or from the perspective of a distant person, but never from the perspective of the person who suffers and even of the people close (not just physically, but emotionally as well) to them.

 5: The term has been metaphorically used to characterize that existence has something that is costly to the being, and in the context of the above group, unbearably costly.
-A necessarily innocent being (who has not decided for his existence or influenced it in any way) will bear these costs; he will have to pay a debt that he did not incur.
+A necessarily innocent being (who did not choose to exist or influenced his existence in any way) will bear these costs; he will have to pay a debt that he did not incur.
 And what a debt!!!
 Impossible to be taken away and that is inevitably paid by each cycle of breathing (a kind of “I suffer therefore I am”).
 It would not be erroneous to attribute the term “intergenerational tyranny” (commonly used by environmentalists when referring to interventions in nature made by a certain human generation, which will have problematic implications for the next ones, if they exist) with respect to parents and children (respectively seen as tyrants and victims).
 In fact, if taken in a somewhat more general way, this idea of intergenerational tyranny may well characterize the act of simply having a child.

 13. Serious and respectful consideration